nachocaru/xaprb.com/content/blog/2006-04-17-max-key-length-in-mysql.md

     Explains why MySQL may refuse to create keys on columns shorter than the maximum key length.
 ---
-Suppose I try to create a table with a primary key that&#8217;s varchar(500), and MySQL complains the key length is longer than the maximum of 1000 bytes.
+Suppose I try to create a table with a primary key that's varchar(500), and MySQL complains the key length is longer than the maximum of 1000 bytes.
 500 is less than 1000.
-What&#8217;s happening?
-In this article I&#8217;ll explain why I, not MySQL, am wrong.
-Plus, I&#8217;ll show you a tasty (yet apparently harmless) bug in MySQL.
+What's happening?
+In this article I'll explain why I, not MySQL, am wrong.
+Plus, I'll show you a tasty (yet apparently harmless) bug in MySQL.

-Here&#8217;s a statement that will fail on my server:
+Here's a statement that will fail on my server:

 <pre>create table test(c varchar(250), d varchar(250), primary key(c,d));
 ERROR 1071 (42000): Specified key was too long; max key length is 1000 bytes</pre>